Gattocrucco/lsqfitgp/docs/integrals.rst

 .. image:: integrals1.png

-So, the gaussian process not only can do integrals, it also understands that the primitive is defined up to an additive constant.
+So, the Gaussian process not only can do integrals, it also understands that the primitive is defined up to an additive constant.

 How can we do a definite integral?
 There's the easy way, and the easy but not